-b.
-Boat Lanes (Poles and Buoys)
+6.2 Boat Lanes (Poles and Buoys)

 Millwood Lake contains a series of boat lanes that meander through submerged timber, marshes, and oxbow cutoffs.
 Several boat lanes on Millwood Lake are marked with buoys or wooden poles that serve as channel markers to guide boaters when fishing during day and night.
 Many areas have no channel markers which makes boating in these areas slow and difficult.
 This is a common complaint from fisherman who use Millwood Lake.
 Keeping buoys on the lake has been a constant and expensive task due to high water and strong currents in the river.
 Installing permanent wooden poles in existing boating lanes and establishing new marked lanes will increase boating safety on Millwood Lake.
-An additional 10-mile boating lane following the Little River channel from the intersection of the existing Big Bayou Trail and Outlaw Trail to White Cliffs is proposed and mapped within this master plan revision and may be constructed when funding becomes available.
+An additional 11-miles of boating lanes (Yar-Cliffs Trail, Paraloma Trail, and Little River to Okay Point) are proposed and mapped within this master plan revision and may be constructed when funding becomes available.

-c.
-Okay Levee (Ideal Cement Co/Substation)
+6.3 Okay Levee (Ideal Cement Co/Substation)

 The Okay Levee is a 2.8-mile levee located near Arkansas Highway 355 in the vicinity of Saratoga, Arkansas.
 The original purpose of the levee was the protection of buildings and facilities of the former Idea Cement Company.
 The property is now owned by Holnam Cement Company and operations discontinued in 1989.
-The property also contains a large Southwest Electric Power Cooperative (SWEPCO) electric substation, overhead powerlines, buried natural gas lines and a small natural gas pumping station.
+The property also contains a large Southwest Electric Power Company (SWEPCO) electric substation, overhead powerlines, buried natural gas lines and a small natural gas pumping station.
 The levee is essential for the protection of these facilities.
 The maintenance of Okay Levee has been an ongoing issue due to slides along the levee.
 The costs of slide repairs and water pump station operation may be an issue in the future due to funding and budget cuts.

-Chapter 7.
-Agency and Public Coordination
+Chapter 7 Agency and Public Coordination

-a.
-Introduction
+7.1 Introduction